mariam138/sea-conquest/README.md

 2. Upon initial deployment after building the start screen of the game, the game would not load in the terminal due to a **ModuleNotFoundError"** saying that the **"rich"** module was not named.
 I had initially installed the **rich** module using the git terminal, which came up with the message saying the requirement was already satisfied.
 Although I used the commant `pip3 freeze > requirements.txt` to make sure all my dependencies were in place before deployment, the **rich** module did not seem to add.
 Therefore, I manually added it into the .txt file.
 This fixed the issue and the app deployed properly.

+3. In my **game_start_prompt()** function, I have set up a while loop which only breaks when a valid choice has been entered for either starting the game, reading the instructions or quitting the game.
+When I had set this up initially, I tested out the loop with several valid and invalid inputs before allowing the loop to break.
+I found that occasionally, when I had looped a few times, when entering **"S"** to start the game, the print statement which asks the user to select a choice would still appear underneath when it should not.
+I fixed this bug by adding a simple **"break"** statement if the user chooses to quit the game, as originally I had not.

 ## Deployment

 The project was deployed to Heroku using the following steps: